autonity/autonity.py/README.md

 ```

 Where`<RPC_ENDPOINT>` is the name of the Autonity network being connected to.
-See <https://docs.autonity.org/networks/> for information about specific networks.
+See <https://docs.autonity.org/networks/> for information about specific
+networks.

-# Development
+## Development

-The project uses [hatch](https://hatch.pypa.io/latest/install/#pipx) as build
+The project uses [hatch](https://hatch.pypa.io/latest/install/#pipx) as the
-tool.
+build tool.

-## Test and linting
+To launch the tests:

 For linting use the command: